01 Throwing Eggs#

 Presentation#

 Mount the blanket in such a way that the bottom part is folded upward.
-Throw the egg at full speed in the blanket.
+Throw the egg at full speed at the blanket.
 On touching, the egg will not break!
 Invite the students to discuss why it doesn’t break.

 Then the explanation is given.